AngeleLindarteL/phpMyGestor/README.md

 # phpMyGestor
-A simple user gestion system made with PHP with what i've learned in SENA.
+A simple user gestion system made with PHP with knowledge what i've earned in SENA.

 Requirements:
 • XAMPP